 The ratio of the volume of Jupiter and Earth

 Therefore, this ratio suggests that Jupiter can fit 1331 number of Earth in it.

-Vikram has made the diagram of the solar system.
-Do you think the diagram he had made is correct?
+16. Boojho made the following sketch (Fig. 17.29) of the solar system.
+Is the sketch correct?
 If not, correct it.

-No, the diagram made by the Vikram is not correct, because in the solar system the planets sequence of their distance from the sun is like; Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
-The mistake he had done is he changes the positions of the planets Venus, Mars, Neptune and Uranus.
-Besides this, he had shown in the diagram that the Asteroids belt in the gap between the orbits of Saturn and Jupiter.
+No, the diagram made by the Boojho is not correct, because in the solar system the sequence of the planets of their distance from the sun is like; Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
+Here he had changed the positions of the planets Venus, Mars, Neptune and Uranus.
+Besides this, he had shown in the diagram that shows the Asteroids belt in the gap between the orbits of Saturn and Jupiter.
 This is incorrect.
 The Asteroids belt is located in the middle of the orbits of Jupiter and Mars.
 The correct diagram of the solar system is given below:

 Subtopics of NCERT Class 8 Science Chapter 17 Stars and The Solar System